How Napoleon became the Emperor of France

 He assembled over 1,000 ships along the English Channel and gathered his Grand Army near Boulogne.

-Then, Napoleon encouraged Spain to join his side and declare war on Great Britain in December 1804.
+Then, Napoleon encouraged Spain to join his side and they declared war on Great Britain in December 1804.

 This allowed Spanish ships to join the French fleet in order to reduce the dominance that Britain’s navy held on the oceans.